 Then the market collapses.
 The GOLDEN BULL enters ready to explode his brains all over.
 It’s the end of the world sale.
 All things reduced to clear.
 Time to take stock of what we have and flog it till it stops breathing.
 Contain the damage.
 Bail out the banks.
 Leading economists jump out of skyscraper windows, the GOLDEN BULL is put down.
 Bit by bit the IKEA CORPORATION falls to pieces, till all that’s left is one pathetic soy-boy customer service representative: Arvid Flatpack.
 He has to fix it.
 He must journey down to the darkest recesses of hell to resurrect the only system that works.
 CAPITALISM!

 The Bloomshed creates cutting edge, political theatre.
-Reinvigorating classic texts through a combination of new writing and devising, The Market is a Wind-up Toy is the company’s latest attempt to make something new by cannibalising the old.
+Reinvigorating classic texts through a combination of new writing and devising, THE MARKET IS A WIND-UP TODAY is the company’s latest attempt to make something new by cannibalising the old.